Sixth Mount Zion Baptist Church

 Sixth Mount Zion Baptist Church is a historic African-American Baptist church located in Richmond, Virginia.
 The church was founded in 1867.
 It was listed on the National Register of Historic Places in 1996.

 History

-background
+Background

 The sanctuary was started in 1867 by John Jasper.
 The church began as a confederate horse stable which was situated on Brown's Island.
-The church was moved to 14 Duval Street in 1869, and in the 1880s a sanctuary was added by George W. Boyd.
+The church congregation moved to 14 Duval Street in 1869, and in the 1880s a sanctuary was added by George W. Boyd.

 In 1878 Jasper delivered his controversial "De Sun Do Move" (The Sun Do Move) sermon at the church.

 Structure

 It is a two-story, Late Gothic Revival style stuccoed brick structure.
 It features a large off-center tower that houses the church bell in belfry and accommodates a large stairwell to the gallery.
 Attached to the sanctuary is the two-level Jasper Memorial Education Annex added in 1925.